 Thinking about grinding up sunflower seeds, almonds or dishes that contain nuts or seeds in the disposal?
 That’s a bad idea, since remaining bits of seeds and nuts can jam disposal blades, says Petri.

 It may seem like common sense that non-food items shouldn’t go into the garbage disposal, but that doesn’t stop some people from tossing them in, says James.
 Also watch out for accidental items that slip down the disposal like a dishcloth or paper towel, for example.

 “Never put anything you wouldn’t eat down the drain,” says James.
 “This includes twist ties, rubber bands, string, bottle caps and plant clippings.
 These items don’t break down in the disposal, allowing them to clog the sink.”

 Never reach into the garbage disposal with your hand to try to free jammed blades.
 And if your wedding ring slips off, don’t instinctively try to snatch it back quickly from the disposal.
 That kind of impulsivity could lead to no ring finger left at all.

-“Do not reach in to try and get it out,” advises Lee’s Air, Plumbing and Heating, located in Phoenix, Arizona, and several California cities.
+“Do not reach in to try and get it out,” advises Lee’s Air, Plumbing and Heating, which operates in several California cities.
 “Call a plumber or unscrew the pipe below yourself to retrieve it.”